 Graduate Teaching Assistantships (GTAs) awarded by the Department of Communication Studies are competitively selected from among students accepted for admission by the Graduate School at The University of Alabama into the departmental Master of Arts degree program.

 Benefits and Responsibilities

 TAs are typically awarded for a single academic year, and the stipend is paid over a period of nine months.
 Along with the stipend, TAs include a tuition waiver.
 Students holding TAs with the department must be working toward their M.A. degree, taking 6-10 credit hours per semester, and maintaining a B average, or better, in their course work.

 M.A. applicants may apply for a TA position in one of three areas:

-- Assisting in the Alabama Forensic Council, a nationally competitive forensic program
+- Alabama Forensic Council, a nationally competitive Individual Events team

 - Serving as a performance lab assistant for COM 123 Public Speaking, under the general supervision of the Director and the Assistant Director of the Public Speaking Program

-- Assisting in the instruction of the department’s large enrollment courses, required for COM majors:
+- Assisting in the instruction of the department’s core curriculum courses: